-IndexOf returns the index of a substring.
-It scans the String.
-If the substring is not found, it returns -1.
-IndexOf is part of the .NET Framework's base class library.
-It is often useful—but there are some tricks to using it correctly.
+A helpful method,IndexOf is part of the .NET Framework's base class library.
+It is often useful.
+But there are some tricks to using it correctly.

-First, here we locate the first index of a String in a source String.
-The example has an input String, and we search for the location of "Vader" with the IndexOf function.
-If the string is not found, the result is -1.
+An example.First, here we locate the first index of a String in a source String.
+We search for the location of "dog" with the IndexOf function.

-Here we look at looping with IndexOf on Strings.
-Sometimes you need to locate the first index of a String, and then continue locating further instances.
-You can accomplish this with a Do While construct and the IndexOf method.
+Loop.Here we look at looping with IndexOf on Strings.
+Sometimes we need to locate the first index of a String, and then continue locating further instances.

-Here: The example first declares the Dim String, which contains the letter 'a' in three places.
+Here: The example first declares the Dim String, which contains the letter "a" in three places.
 Next, we call IndexOf on the String.

-Program that uses IndexOf and While: VB.NET Module Module1 Sub Main() ' The input String dim Dim s As String = "You have a cat" ' The interation dim Dim i As Integer = s.IndexOf("a"c) ' Loop over the found indexes Do While (i <> -1) ' Write the substring Console.WriteLine(s.Substring(i)) ' Get next index i = s.IndexOf("a"c, i + 1) Loop Console.ReadLine() End Sub End Module Output ave a cat a cat at|
+|VB.NET program that uses IndexOf, While Module Module1 Sub Main() ' The input String.
+Dim s As String = "You have a cat" ' The iteration variable.
+Dim i As Integer = s.IndexOf("a"c) ' Loop over the found indexes.
+Do While (i <> -1) ' Write the substring.
+Console.WriteLine(s.Substring(i)) ' Get next index. i = s.IndexOf("a"c, i + 1) Loop Console.ReadLine() End Sub End Module Output ave a cat a cat at|

-Here we look at an overview of these methods in the .NET Framework.
-There are four Functions in the IndexOf family available in VB.NET.
-Usually you will only need the first, IndexOf, but the others are occasionally valuable.
+Functions.There are four functions in the IndexOf family available in VB.NET.
+Often we only need the first (IndexOf).
+But the others are occasionally valuable.

 IndexOf: This finds the first index of a Char or String.
 You can specify start and ending indexes of where you want to search.